Mioke/mioke.github.io/_posts/2024-03-06-How-to-make-macro-available-from-CocoaPods.md

 pod 'SwiftyArchitectureMacros'
 ```

-Becasue of the `OTHER_SWIFT_FLAG` setting are already inserted by the `podspec` file into the host project settings, you don't need to do anything else.
+Because of the `OTHER_SWIFT_FLAG` setting are already inserted by the `podspec` file into the host project settings, you don't need to do anything else.

 ```swift
 import SwiftyArchitectureMacrosPackage